Jacse/react-native-app-intro-slider/README.md

 ![Custom layout example gif](Images/custom-example.gif)

-Here a custom `renderItem` is supplied.
-Notice how the setup of `slides` has been configured too.
+Here a custom `renderItem` is supplied and the `bottomButton`-props has been set to `true`.
+Notice how the setup of `slides` has been configured to support icons and gradient backgrounds.

 ```js
 import React from 'react';